Butternut Squash in Summer

 1 lime, cut into wedges, for garnish

-1. Melt the butter large saucepan over medium-low heat.
+1. Melt the butter in a large saucepan over medium-low heat.
 Stir in the onions and cook slowly until well-wilted, about 10 minutes.

 2. Stir in the ginger, sage, and salt.
 Add the squash, broth, and water, increase the heat to high, and bring to a boil.
 Adjust the heat to maintain a brisk simmer and cook until the squash is soft enough to mash, about 20 minutes.
 Remove from the heat and set aside to cool completely.

-3. Puree the soup in a food processor or blender (the blender will give a more silken texture).
+3. Puree the soup in a food processor or blender (the blender will turn out a more silken texture).

 4. To serve, reheat the soup on the stove top or in the microwave.
-Ladle into individual bowls, sprinkle the chopped fennel fronds over the top, and garnish with a lime wedge.
+Ladle into individual bowls, sprinkle on the chopped herb, and garnish with a lime wedge.